lizmat/articles/cases-of-UPPER-8.md

 > Note that methods in Raku always have a `*%_` (aka a ["slurpy hash"](https://docs.raku.org/language/signatures#index-entry-slurpy_argument)) added to their signature, unless there is already a slurpy hash in the signature.

-An example of a custom `.new` method that *also* takes a single positional argument:
+An example of a custom `.new` method that takes a single positional argument:
 ```raku
 class Foo {
     has $.bar = 42;